 Where to Get Your Employer Identification Number

-You can apply for an employer identification number (EIN) online; it takes about 15 minutes.
+You can apply for an employer identification number online.
+It takes about 15 minutes.

-If you're the sole owner of a single-member LLC (SMLLC) and have employees, you must have an EIN number issued to the LLC.
-This number will be in the name of the LLC and not your own name.
-You use this number when paying employment taxes and filing employment tax returns.
+If you're the sole owner of a single-member LLC (SMLLC) and have employees, you must have an EIN number issued to the LLC in the LLC's name.
+Use this number when paying employment taxes and filing employment tax returns.